 The Landlord Must Not:

-Enter into a rental agreement for premises that have been condemned or declared unlawful to occupy by a government agency responsible for code enforcement.
+Rent out premises that have been condemned or declared unlawful to occupy by a government agency responsible for code enforcement.

 The Landlord's Potential Liability

 The landlord may be liable for damages and penalties for intentionally renting a place that has been condemned or declared unlawful to occupy.